Monday, August 25, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 Best dual-band Wi-Fi 7: The TP-Link Archer BE230.

-The main reason the TP-Link Archer BE230 made it to this list is the fact it’s incredibly affordable.
+The main reason the TP-Link Archer BE230 made it to this list is the fact that it’s incredibly affordable.
 At $99, it makes Wi-Fi 7 a commodity.
 In return, it’s a dual-band Wi-Fi 7 router with modest Wi-Fi specs.
 Still, with two 2.5Gbps ports, it’s an excellent router for many.

-3. ASUS RT-BE88U
+3. ASUS RT-BE88U (BE7200)

 ASUS RT-BE88U Wi-Fi 7 Router Left Angle